Multiscale equilibration of highly entangled isotropic model polymer melts: Results

 \subsection{Primitive path analysis of the generated melts}

+So far we have focused on single chain observables characterizing the structure of individual chains.
+The microscopic topological state of entangled polymer systems sensitively depends on how different chains mutually interpenetrate and its characterisation provide a sensitive measure of chain equilibration~\citep{PhysRevE.72.061802,tubiana2021comparing}.
 The right-most column in Fig. \ref{fig:Visualization} shows the primitive path mesh obtained from primitive path analysis of the equilibrated melt.
 The stiffer the chains, the smaller the effect of applying primitive path analysis, since the entanglement length decreases with increasing $\kappa$ (Fig.~\ref{fig:Nek_comparison}).

 Fig. \ref{fig:Nek_comparison} compares the entanglements lengths of our present melts to Literature data.
 We observe excellent agreement with our previous data and those from Dietz and Hoy for $\kappa\leq4$.
 Similarly to the values for the Kuhn length shown in Fig.~\ref{fig:Kuhn-length-vs.chainstiffness} we observe some small deviations for the stiffest melts close to the isotropic to nematic transition at $\kappa=5.25$ There is no notable evolution of the entanglement length during the equilibrium simulation (no shown).